BravishkaSkytano/drafts/README.md

 The second book is a lot better (in my opinion) and I started writing it around the age of 17.
 Unfortunately, I reached a dry spot with that one and it never really took off.
 I have the plot, but not the story itself.
 I can't figure out a starting for it and it still bugs me today.
 One day in the near future, I'm sure I will have figure out the perfect starting for it and continue to spin the plot into a wonderful story.

 The following is a list of all the books I'm writing.
-You can find them all on my sister site, [Writing Buddies](https://writing-buddies.netlify.app), that I created as a free and privacy-conscious alternative to Wattpad and Inkitt.
+You can find most of them on my sister site, [Writing Buddies](https://writing-buddies.netlify.app), that I created as a free and privacy-conscious alternative to Wattpad and Inkitt.
 Eventually, you will be able to find them on this site as well.

 ## Kidnapped and Afraid
 This is a thriller that came to me one day when I was trying to start being serious about my writing.
 Honestly, I keep getting stuck with this one.
 Many scenes will just come to me, the difficulty lies in connecting those scenes and adding proper transitions.
 I do feel like it's an interesting story, one where even I am guessing at the ending.